pvgenuchten/training-gitops-sdi/docs/3-catalogue-publication.md

 For this workshop we are going to use [pycsw](https://pycsw.org).
 It is a catalogue software supporting various standardised query APIs, as well as providing a basic easy-to-adjust html web interface.

 For this exercise we assume you have [Docker Desktop](https://www.docker.com/get-started/) installed on your system and running.
-Visit the [docker get started tutorials](https://docs.docker.com/get-started/) in case you're new to docker.
+Visit the [Docker get started tutorials](https://docs.docker.com/get-started/) in case you're new to docker.

 pycsw is available as Docker image at the [github container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry), including an embedded SQLite database.
 In a production situation you will instead use a dedicated Postgres or MariaDB database for record storage.
 Notice that when you destroy the container, the SQLite database will be set to its default content.